stefan-ernst/portfolio-site/docs/biasfree.md

 ### Build better free persona profiles

-When we write persona profiles based on personal opinion and experiences, we tend to include a lot of the persona's biography, which might diminish the value of the persona.
+When we write persona profiles based on personal opinion and experiences, we tend to include a lot of the persona's biography, which can diminish the value of the persona.

 Bentley University has written a brilliant article why this is a problem [here](https://www.bentley.edu/centers/user-experience-center/beware-persona-bias).